 What is the impact vision statement of the documentary?

 This film's purpose is to engender empathy for Indigenous Australians, advocating for their human rights protection.
 Through the ubiquitous culture of Hip-hop and its mass appeal to young people globally, this film has a real opportunity to reach a large audience, using the lens of Hip-hop to engage them in discussions around social justice.
-This film promotes the positive impact that Hip-hop education has on young people, calling for Hip-hop to be embedded into the education system permanently.
+This film speaks to the impact of colonialism on Australia's First peoples, to have Indigenous sovereignty recognised and the right to access an urban life.

 What outcomes does the project hope to achieve from making this documentary?

 We want the film to contribute to a national conversation on criminal justice reforms, supporting the work of justice advocacy groups, eg National Justice Coalition, Black Lives Matter movement, National Justice Project and Aboriginal Legal Service .

 We want to contemporise our educational resources, providing a medium that speaks to and empowers Indigenous young people, honouring their cultural capital and retaining them to year 12 and beyond.